 Launched in 2005, the Center for Asian-Pacific Leadership promotes an understanding of the social, economic and political challenges facing Asia, including economic development, social welfare, public policy, empowerment of women and governance.
 The center capitalizes on the academic excellence of USC to create inspiring educational opportunities for emerging leaders that are designed to improve cross-cultural communication and nurture mutual cooperation among professionals of different cultures.

 Founded in 1991, the USC Center on Child Welfare provides consultation and training to public service professionals and community advocates who work in the fields of child welfare, mental health, developmental disabilities, education, public health and other community services.
-The center also administers two public child welfare training contracts from the California Social Work Education Center (CalSWEC) and Inter-University Consortium (IUC), which offer stipends for students interested in public child welfare careers in California.
+The center also administers the public child welfare training contract from the California Social Work Education Center (CalSWEC), which offer stipends for students interested in public child welfare careers in California.